MEGA65/open-roms/README.md

 What we will need to do to minimise the risks, is to describe the creation of each routine and piece of code with extensive commentary in terms of the specifications, including to explore different potential implementations of the specification, with justification of which particular implementation is being used.

-Where the result is considerably similar to the original, then further justification will be required to explain how this is inevitable.
+Where the result is considerably similar to the original through chance or necessity, then further justification will be required to explain how this is inevitable.
+This is achieved through a custom tool we have created that searches for similarities and reports them, unless they have had an explanation provided.

 In our favour, there is a long history of the publication of information that has been derived from disassembling the C64 and related Computer's ROMs, e.g., https://www.cubic.org/~doj/c64/mapping128.pdf